Shute Shield: The NSW Championship

 In late 1986, the Sydney Rugby Union (SRU) approved a new competition structure for the Shute Shield.
 The SRU were concerned about the falling number of clubs involved in the lower divisions.
 The new structure involved distributing all teams in the three competitions evenly across three new divisions with some teams earning the right to play for the premiership in the first division.

 The clubs that made up first division were opposed to the new structure and sought the opportunity to form a breakaway competition affiliated directly with the NSWRFU.
 This resulted in the formation of a 10 club competition called the NSW Championship, while the remaining lower division clubs remained with the SRU Championship.
 Both competitions ran during the 1987 and 1988 seasons.

 For the 1989 season, the NSW Championship clubs returned to the SRU and the Shute Shield.

 In 1992, the NSW Rugby Union again took over the administration of the Shute Shield competition.
-In 2011, the SRU took control of the competition once again.
+In 2011, the SRU was reformed to take control of the competition once again.